 We provide only a very shallow introduction to how machines can implement computations.
 Our primary goal is not to convey the details of how to design and build an efficient computing machine (although that is certainly a worthy goal that is often pursued in later computing courses), but to gain sufficient understanding of the properties nearly all conceivable computing machines share to be able to predict properties about the costs involved in carrying out a particular procedure.
 The following chapters use this to reason about the costs of various procedures.
-In Chapter 12, we use it to reason about the range of problems that can and cannot be solved by any mechanical computing machine.
+In later chapters, we use it to reason about the range of problems that can and cannot be solved by an mechanical computing machine (Chapter 12), and the set of problems that can be solved by conceivable computing machines in a reasonable amount of time (Chapter 13).